GuusKemperman/GuusKemperman.github.io/_posts/2024-10-09-visual-scripting-optimisations.md

 **After**

-By not erasing elements from the container but instead marking them as null, we can start using the Id as an index to the element in the array.
+By not erasing elements from the container but instead marking them as null, we can start using the ID as an index to the element in the array.

 ```cpp
 void Engine::ScriptFunc::RemoveLink(LinkId linkId)